mattermost/mattermost-developer-documentation/site/content/integrate/faq/_index.md

 5. Test that your Mattermost server is running with your new configuration.
 6. Also, from the command line run `./bin/mattermost -version` to test that the command line interface is functioning properly.

-Automating Mattermost upgrade within another application:
+Automate Mattermost upgrade within another application:

 1. Review the [upgrade guide](https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html) for an overview of the upgrade procedure.
 2. Create automation to upgrade to the next Mattermost versions: